YuejiaoShi/voice-assistant-app/README.md

 ## Deployed Application
- You can view the deployed version of the voice assistant application at the following link:
+ You can view the deployed version of the voice assistant application at the following link: [Voice Assistant App](https://yuejiaoshi.github.io/voice-assistant-app/).

 ## Application Preview